nds-org/ndslabs-toolmanager/README.md

 ```

 ## How It Works
-The ToolManager itself runs as a Docker-Docker-Docker container that can spawn other containers.
+The ToolManager itself runs as a Docker-in-Docker container that can spawn other containers.
 The Docker-in-Docker paradigm was introduced to ensure that any running instances are cleaned up / deleted if the host container goes down.
 Otherwise, we are left with dangling containers that must be cleaned up / deleted manually.

 Two REST API Endpoints provide restricted access to the underlying Docker daemon: **/tools** and **/instances**